 James Coney Island Chili is famous in Texas.
-Don’t miss out on your chance to have a taste at what Texans enjoy.
+Don’t miss out on your chance to have a taste of what Texans enjoy.
 What makes their chili so special is that they use diced chuck steak instead of ground beef.
 The diced meat really adds a nice rich flavor to this chili.